Senate won't appeal court order to pay damages over unilingual drinking fountains

 Thibodeau complained in 2016 that water fountains in the hallways of Parliament Hill's East Block -- which houses some Senate offices and committee rooms and is open for public tours during the summer -- required thirsty folk to push a metal button embossed with the word "push."

-Some even included that instruction in braille but none included the French word "pousse."
+Some even included that instruction in braille but none included the French word "poussez."

 Justice Luc Martineau concluded in last week's ruling that there is "no place in the buildings of Parliament" for "relics of the past" that give preponderance to "one official language to the detriment of the other."